Titix/excel-processor-ui/README.md

 # Excel Processor UI

-A modern web application for processing Excel files built with Angular frontend and Node.js backend.
-This application provides the same functionality as the Spring Boot version but uses modern web technologies.
+A modern web application for processing Excel files built with React frontend and Node.js backend.
+This application provides client-side Excel processing with a clean, responsive interface.

 ## 🚀 Features